minvws/nl-kat-coordination/rfd/0005-raw-storage.md

   }
 ```

-Here we either link a file to a nullable owner, or allow files to be owned by multiple users.
+Here we either link a file to a nullable `owner` or allow files to be owned by multiple users.

 To easily delete data for a whole organization or over a time range (Ex 2, 3 and 4), we do not have to adjust the
 database model.
 But we do need to consider that we also need to delete the files from the object storage.